Dr Rosina Pendrous MRes, PhD

 Biography

-Rosie currently works on an NIHR-funded project employing mixed-methods to understand self-harm in adolescents with an eating disorder in outpatient NHS settings.
+Previously, Rosie worked on an NIHR-funded project employing mixed methods, including smartphone ecological momentary assessment and qualitative interviews, to understand self-harm in people with eating disorders in outpatient NHS settings.

-Prior to her current role, Rosie worked as a Senior Research Assistant on a funded clinical trial testing the efficacy of an e-intervention on mental-health outcomes for patients with cancer.
-She is currently an Honorary Research Associate at the University of Chester
+Rosie has also worked as a Senior Research Assistant on a funded clinical trial testing the efficacy of an e-intervention on mental health outcomes for patients with cancer.
+She recently completed a three-year Honorary Research Associate position at the University of Chester, related to this post.

 Research